stfc/PSyclone/doc/developer_guide/developers.rst

 (which is a difficult thing to achieve), or interface code between codeblocks and the rest of the PSyIR.

+As suggested by the Dawn developers, PSyIR local scalar variables are translated into temporary SIR fields (which are 3D arrays by default).
+The reason for doing this is that it is easy to specify variables in the SIR this way (whereas I did not manage to get scalar declarations working) and Dawn optimises a temporary field, reducing it to its required dimensionality (so PSyIR local scalar variables are output as scalars by the Dawn back end even though they are specified as fields).
+A limitation of the current translation from PSyIR to SIR is that all PSyIR scalars are assumed to be local and all PSyIR arrays are assumed to be global, which may not be the case.
+This limitation is captured in issue #521.

 Parsing Code
 ############